Hire a Student

 - The Career Development Center will contact you and inform you if your organization is approved.

 - Create a job posting on Handshake.
 Make sure that you label the type of job as work-study.
+You will have access to do that once you sign the above Agreement.

 - Once the job description is approved, the job will be live on Handshake.